WELLS COUNTY SHERIFF’S OFFICE TO THE OWNERS OF THE WITHIN DESCRIBED REAL ESTATE AND ALL INTERESTED PARTIES NOTICE OF SHERIFF SALE

 By virtue of a certified copy of a decree to me, directed from the Clerk of Superior/Circuit Court of Wells County Indiana, requiring me to make the sum as provided for in said DECREE, with interest and cost, I will expose at public sale to the highest bidder at the date, time and location listed above, the fee simple of the whole body of Real Estate, a certain tract or parcel of land described as follows:

-Lot Numbered Fifty-eight (58) as known and designated on the recorded plat of Silver’s South Addition to the Town, now City, of Bluffton.
+Lot numbered 157 as known and designated on the recorded plat of Oak Park Addition to the City of Bluffton, Wells County, Indiana.

 Together with rents, issues, income and profits thereof, this sale will be made without relief from valuation or appraisement laws.
 In accordance to the requirements of IC 32-29-7-3, this Notice shall also represent service of Notice of Sale of this real estate upon the owners.